Nisarg221B/Notes/random learning/Story Writing/ScreenPlay Story Structure.md

 	- SHOCKS and SURPRISES Hero  ( and US)
 	- Presents WHAT STORYLINE WILL BE ( new specific one )

-- **Stunning Surprise Two**
+- **Stunning Surprise Two** (Type A)
-	- Biggest REVERSAL in the whole movie
+	- Biggest REVERSAL in the whole movie.
-	- Takes place in an Instant
+	- Takes place in an INSTANT.
-	- SHOCKS and SURPRISES the Hero
+	- SHOCKS and SURPRISES the Hero.
-	- Hero's PLAN DESTROYED - now NO plan
+	- Hero's PLAN DESTROYED - now NO plan.
 	- But reversal can also be TO THE POSITIVE.

+- **Stunning Surprise Two** (Type B)
+	- Biggest REVERSAL in the whole movie.
+	- Takes place in an INSTANT.
+	- SHOCKS and SURPRISES the Hero.
+	- Hero's VICTORY DELIVERED.
+	- ACT THREE BETTER BE SHORT!